Davmuz/phraw/docs/intro.rst

 The benefits of Phraw
 ---------------------

 Phraw is little, this means several things: less to learn, less code so less bugs, better performances.
-These are all good benefits both in little and in big web sites.
+These are all good benefits both for little and big web sites.

 Phraw have also other benefits and features: